[MBlogo Animation] Mark Boyd's History [MBlogo Animation]

 ESi housed the largest independent stage in the San Diego area.
 We created 3D animations for commercials and documentaries, shot commercials and other projects on film and video, did lots of video editing, created skads of multimedia CD-ROMs, and more.

-ESi closed its doors after 7 or 8 hard working, fun filled years.
+ESi closed its doors in 1998 after 7 or 8 hard working, fun-filled years.

-Now I'm involved in creating interactive multimedia content at W.V.H., Inc. in San Diego, CA. We create training CD-ROMs, DVD-ROMs and multi-media Web sites for major insurance/financial companies.
+From 1998 through June 2008 I was involved in creating interactive multimedia content at W.V.H., Inc. in San Diego, CA. We created training CD-ROMs, DVD-ROMs and multimedia Web sites for major insurance/financial companies.
 These projects contain lots of great information for both the agents using them and their potential customers.
 They typically contain up to 45 minutes of video and several narrated sections, to name just a couple of things.